 Since the vertices of $G$ are a rank-determining set by \cite{Luo}, the rank of $D$ is at least $2$, and therefore $D$ is canonical. \end{proof}

 Next, we describe Zharkov's algorithm for finding the theta characteristics of a metric graph $\Gamma$ (see \ref{genus3example} for an example).
 Place a nonzero $(\mathbb{Z}/2\mathbb{Z})$-flow on the graph, namely, choose a subset of the edges so that around each vertex, the number of selected edges equals 0 modulo 2.
 Let $S$ be the support of the flow.
-Place arrows on $\Gamma-S$ indicating movement away from $S$.
+Place arrows on $\Gamma-S$ indicating movement away from $S$, with multiple arrows allowed on different portions of the same edge.
 Now, at the points where these arrows meet, place a number of chips equal to $\#\{\text{incoming edges}\}-1$.

 Zharkov proves:

 \begin{lemma} Let $\Gamma$ be a metric graph of genus $g$.
 Then: \begin{enumerate} \item Each of the $2^g - 1$ divisors constructed as above is an effective theta characteristic. \item Different choices of $(\mathbb{Z}/2\mathbb{Z})$-flows yield non-linearly equivalent divisors. \item The remaining theta characteristic on $\Gamma$ is non-effective. \end{enumerate} \end{lemma}